Jahlil Okafor: Personal life

-His mother, Dacresha Lanett Benton, died when he was 9 years old, leaving him to be raised by his father Chukwudi and aunt Chinyere Okafor-Conley, whom he refers to as his "auntie mom."
+His mother, Dacresha Lanett Benton, died when he was nine years old, leaving him to be raised by his father Chukwudi and aunt Chinyere Okafor-Conley, whom he refers to as his "auntie mom".
 His father's full name is Chukwudi Obika Okafor.
-His parents met in Fort Smith, Arkansas when Chuck played basketball for a local junior college.
+His parents met in Fort Smith, Arkansas, when Chuck played basketball for a local junior college.
 "My deepest fear is losing someone else close to me," Jahlil told Chicago magazine.
 "That's something I think about way more than I should."

 He has an older sister, Jalen, and two younger brothers named Jamonte and Ashondre.
 His father has five Chicago-area siblings.
 His uncle works for the police department in Rosemont, Illinois.
 His father, who is known as Chuck Okafor, is 6 ft 5 in and played power forward for Westark Community College, West Texas A&M University and Carl Albert State College.
-His parents had basketball scholarships at Carl Albert State College at the same time.
+His parents both had basketball scholarships at Carl Albert State College at the same time.
 Chuck had been an All-City High School basketball player for Bowen High School.
-His mother also played college basketball.

-Okafor plays chess and the saxophone as well as the tuba.
+Okafor plays chess and the saxophone, as well as the tuba.
 In junior high, he participated in the stage crew for a musical.
 He is a distant cousin of fellow NBA player Emeka Okafor.
-He is of Nigerian descent through his paternal grandfather who moved to the U.S. from Nigeria at the age of 20.
+He is of Nigerian descent through his paternal grandfather, who moved to the U.S. from Nigeria at the age of 20.
 Okafor traveled to Nigeria when he was in seventh grade.

 Okafor has been practicing hot yoga since the 2016–17 season.
 He used to be a vegan so that he could prevent his knees from swelling, but he changed his diet when he realized that there was a deficiency in his iron.
 Okafor has his own chef to make sure that he gets a sufficient amount of protein in his diet.
 After going to a sleep lab during the 2019 offseason, Okafor was diagnosed with sleep apnea and now uses a CPAP machine, which has improved his quality of sleep.